-Adding Haptic Feedback / Vibrations to your MAUI app
+Haptic Feedback / Vibrations in .NET MAUI

 A very simple UX improvement in your mobile app is to add a subtle vibration on taps, clicks, scrolls with snapped values etc. We will explore here the remarkably simple way to do this within your MAUI app.

-Adding Haptic Feedback / Vibrations to your MAUI app
+Haptic Feedback / Vibrations in .NET MAUI

 The basics